Understanding Residential Schools

 Left: Assiniboia Indian Residential School, located at 621 Academy Road in Winnipeg.
 Image: © Société historique de Sainte-Boniface

 Not all encounters were bad.
-Theodore Fontaine, who was among the first group of students in 1958, met young River Heights resident Morgan Sizel while at the school.
+Theodore Fontaine, who was among the first group of students in 1958, met young River Heights resident Morgan Sizeland while at the school.
 After reconnecting two decades later, they married.

 As time went on, rigid school rules began to relax.
 Sporting teams were allowed to participate in games with other schools, then tournaments, then leagues.
 Students were taken for downtown shopping trips and participated in work-experience programs.